-You’ll qualify for Winter Fuel Payment if:
+You qualify for a Winter Fuel Payment if both the following apply:

-- you were born on or before 5 May 1953 (for winter 2016 to 2017 - this date changes every year)
+- you were born on or before 5 August 1953

-You may be able to get the payment if you live in Switzerland or a European Economic Area (EEA) country
+- you live in Switzerland or a European Economic Area (EEA) country

-When you won’t qualify
+When you will not qualify

 Change of circumstance